quasar-gfx/QUASAR-client/README.md

 ### QuadsViewer

 The Quads Viewer app will load a saved static frame from QuadWarp to view on the headset.
-You can change the scene by editing `std::string sceneName = "robot_lab";` in `<repo root>/QuestClientApps/Apps/QuadsViewer/include/QuadsViewer.h`.
+You can change the scene by editing `std::string sceneName = "robot_lab";` in `QuestClientApps/Apps/QuadsViewer/include/QuadsViewer.h`.

 ### QUASARViewer

 The QUASAR Viewer app will load a saved static frame from QUASAR to view on the headset.
-You can change the scene by editing `std::string sceneName = "robot_lab";` in `<repo root>/QuestClientApps/Apps/QUASARViewer/include/QUASARViewer.h`.
+You can change the scene by editing `std::string sceneName = "robot_lab";` in `QuestClientApps/Apps/QUASARViewer/include/QUASARViewer.h`.

 ## Debugging